tytwitchell/van-morph/README.md

 # Steps Taken to Create this Application

-1) Data Collection: I began by sitting down with my dad to understand his specific needs and objectives so I could define the project's scope.
+1) Data Collection: I began by sitting down with my client to understand his specific needs and objectives so I could define the project's scope.

 2) Planning and Design: I then created a detailed project plan outlining the features, timeline, and resource requirements.
 I also designed the application's user interface and opted to use Firestore as the database.